CheckPointSW/CloudGuardIaaS/terraform/azure/mds-new-vnet/README.md

-# Check Point CloudGuard IaaS Management Terraform deployment for Azure
+# Check Point CloudGuard Network Security MDS Terraform deployment for Azure

 This Terraform module deploys Check Point CloudGuard IaaS Management solution into a new Vnet in Azure.
 As part of the deployment the following resources are created: